-Join Sean Adams for an in-depth discussion in this video Asymmetrical grids, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Asymmetrical grids, part of Layout and Composition: Grids.

 - Book grids were almost uniformly symmetrical until the 1920's when several typographers began exploring asymmetry as an option.
 This broke away from the centered axis structure and created a more modern and dynamic grid.
 The result was a divide in book design between the traditional book makers and young graphic artists advocating a new way of designing.
 An asymmetrical grid is more complex than a symmetrical grid.
 There will be several columns and more hanglines.